Juli Wood: Biography

-Juli Wood's four grandparents immigrated from the Ostrobothnia region in Finland in the early 1900s to Minnesota’s Iron Range, and Duluth.
+Juli Wood's four grandparents immigrated from the Ostrobothnia region in Finland in the early 1900s to Minnesota’s Iron Range and Duluth.
 She grew up in the Milwaukee, Wisconsin area, her parents instilling Finnish heritage.
-She became enamored by the saxophone while in grade school, "I remember watching Soul Train as a kid on T.V. in the 70’s and seeing Maceo Parker playing alto sax with James Brown.
+She became enamored by the saxophone while in grade school: "I remember watching Soul Train as a kid on T.V. in the 70’s and seeing Maceo Parker playing alto sax with James Brown.
 I thought that was the coolest looking and sounding instrument in the world!
 So the love affair with the saxophone started in the sixth grade and has been going strong ever since."

-In high school she played in the schools concert orchestra, and marching, and jazz bands.
-After graduating high school in 1977, she visited Finland, and made return visits nearly every summer.
+In high school she played in her school's concert orchestra as well as marching and jazz bands.
+After graduating high school in 1977, she visited Finland and made return visits nearly every summer.
 She briefly attended University of Wisconsin–Milwaukee (UWM) but dropped out to focus on the city's music scene.
-She soon joined the R&B Cadets, with singer Robyn Pluer, and John and Mike Sieger who later broke off to form Semi-Twang; a later version of the Cadets would include Paul Cebar who had a knack for unearthing obscure jazz songs that made for great cover songs.
-In 1983 she returned to UWM majoring in classical saxophone, she found training in the concert band, and jazz bands invaluable.
+She soon joined the R&B Cadets with singer Robyn Pluer and John and Mike Sieger, who later broke off to form Semi-Twang.
+A later version of the Cadets would include Paul Cebar, who had a knack for unearthing obscure jazz pieces that made for great cover songs.
+In 1983 she returned to UWM, majoring in classical saxophone; there, she found training in the concert and jazz bands invaluable.
 Around this time until 1987 she gigged with jazz combos throughout Milwaukee.
 In 1987 she joined Paul Cebar & the Milwaukeeans reuniting with Cebar and Pluer playing danceable rhythm & blues.
-She had a side project with Pluer and a jazz duo Mrs. Fun called Rhythm Club; Wood was also teaching saxophone to up to forty students during the work week at several venues.
+She had a side project with Pluer and a jazz duo Mrs. Fun called Rhythm Club.
+Wood was also teaching saxophone to up to forty students during the work week at several venues.
 The Milwaukeeans would rotate weekends between Chicago, their hometown, and Minneapolis/St. Paul Minnesota, commuting back after playing two or more clubs and events; Wood enjoyed the time but also found the live band was too loud to be sustained.
-From 1993, for a few years she turned back to jazz and worked to develop the Juli Wood Quartet.
+From 1993 for a few years, she turned back to jazz and worked to develop the Juli Wood Quartet.

 She trained in jazz at the Wisconsin Conservatory of Music, and has been mentored by jazz musicians she admires.
 In 1996 she moved to Chicago.